danaamundsen/dnaartists/_posts/2023-08-22-street-cat-recap.md

 published: true
 ---

 Another zine fest in the books for 2023.
 I drove out to Chillicothe, OH to sling zines and stickers for DnA last weekend.
-I debuted some new stickers inspired by my working cat zines and some keychains I have been fiddling with, while Alex debuted a new zine about her experience participating in [Zine Camp](https://www.dnaartists.net/2023/07/29/zine-camp-recap.html).
+I debuted some new stickers inspired by my working cat zines and some keychains I have been fiddling with, while Alex debuted a new zine about her experience participating in [Zine Camp](https://www.dnaartists.net/2023/07/29/zine-camp-recap.html), a new sparkling bunny sticker, and a barbie-isnpired magnet.

 ![Dana standing behind the table showing off all of the DnA goodies.](/assets/img/post/2023_08_22_sczfrecap1.jpg)